malteludwig/directus-netlify-deploy-module/readme.md

-# Directus 9 Netlify module for deploys and builds
+# Netlify module for Directus 9

+shows a list of deploys and add preview and build buttons.

 ## Config